New Identity for Cayley's First Hyperdeterminant with Applications to Symmetric Tensors and Entanglement: Fast Calculation for on Symmetric Hypermatrices

 The space complexity also needs to be accounted for since we are assuming $\mathcal{E}_d^{(N)}$ is precomputed and stored.
-Since $\mathcal{E}_d^{(N)}$ is a cubical hypermatrix of order $d$ with side length $\binom{d+N-1}{N}$, its memory cost also grows $\mathcal{O}\left(N^{d(d-1)}\right)$, assuming $d$ is fixed.
-Note also that $\bigotimes\limits_{k=1}^N\epsilon$ is a very sparse hypermatrix, and so $\mathcal{E}_d^{(N)}$ might also be sparse, in which the case the memory costs may potentially be reduced (possibly significantly).
+Since $\mathcal{E}_d^{(N)}$ is a cubical tensor of order $d$ with side length $\binom{d+N-1}{N}$, its memory cost also grows $\mathcal{O}\left(N^{d(d-1)}\right)$, assuming $d$ is fixed.
+Note also that $\bigotimes\limits_{k=1}^N\varepsilon$ is a very sparse tensor, and so $\mathcal{E}_d^{(N)}$ is also likely to be quite sparse, in which the case the memory costs may potentially be reduced (possibly significantly).
 For the sake of brevity we will not consider such potential reductions in space complexity, but we encourage interested readers to investigate this.